 adl://... scheme instead of

 Connecting DSS to HDInsight 4.0¶

-DSS is not compatible with the default Hive security model deployed on HDInsight 4.0 clusters configured with a WASB default filesystem:
+DSS is not directly compatible with the default Hive security model deployed on HDInsight 4.0 clusters configured with a Azure Storage (WASB) filesystem, as:

 - DSS expects to be able to create external Hive table definitions for its HDFS dataset files